-Richmond has received the Hillsdale Award for Fiction from the Fellowship of Southern Writers, the the Associated Writing Programs Award, and the Mississippi Review Fiction Prize.
-Her stories and essays have appeared in Glimmer Train, the Oxford American, Salon, Playboy, The Guardian, The Believer, Best American Fantasy, The Kenyon Review, The Missouri Review, and many magazines and anthologies.
+Michelle has received the Hillsdale Award for Fiction from the Fellowship of Southern Writers, the Associated Writing Programs Award, and the Mississippi Review Fiction Prize.
+Her stories and essays have appeared in Glimmer Train, the Oxford American, the Wall Street Journal, Salon, Playboy, The Guardian, The Believer, Best American Fantasy, The Kenyon Review, The Missouri Review, and many magazines and anthologies.

 She holds an MFA from the University of Miami, where she was a James Michener Fellow.
-She has taught in the MFA programs in Creative Writing at the University of San Francisco, California College of the Arts, St. Mary’s College of Moraga, and Bowling Green State University.
-Michelle currently serves on the executive council of The Authors Guild and recently held the Sister Catharine Julie Cunningham Chair at Notre Dame de Namur University.
+She has taught in the MFA programs in Creative Writing at the University of San Francisco, California College of the Arts, Bowling Green State Uiversity, and St. Mary’s College of Moraga, where she served as Distinguished Visiting Writer.
+She currently serves on the board of The Authors Guild and recently held the Sister Catharine Julie Cunningham Chair at Notre Dame de Namur University.

 She is represented by Valerie Borchardt of Georges Borchardt, Inc.

 Media: please see the press kit for an extended bio.

 I was born and raised in Alabama.
 I knew I wanted to be a writer from the time I was in middle school.
 I always thought I’d be a journalist, but as it turned out, the creative writing minor at the University of Alabama, circa 1992, won out over the journalism major.